danilosilvadev/howtomakeaportfolio/README.md

 var helper = new PaginationHelper(['1',2,3,4,5,'6',7,8,9,10,'11',12,13,14,15,'16',17,18,19,20,'21', 22], 5);
 console.log(helper.pageItemCount(4));

-//The same code but in another way, using scope strategie:
+//The same code but in another way, using scope strategy:

 function PaginationHelper(collection, itemsPerPage){
   this.collection = collection;